Esukhia/teachingtibetan.com/docs/communicative/prosodic_feature.md

 <!-- div:right-panel -->

-> Can produce continuous writing which is generally intelligible throughout.
-Spelling, punctuation and layout are accurate enough to be followed most of the time.
+> Can convey their message in an intelligible way in spite of a strong influence on stress, intonation and/or rhythm from the other language(s) they speak.

 <details>